 The Lady Annie Copper Mine is a proven copper system with established infrastructure, having historically produced approximately 93kt of copper metal from oxide and transitional ores.
-The remaining Mineral Resource inventory of 12.16 Mt at 0.76% Cu highlights the continued endowment of the system1.
+The Company's most recent Annual Report reports a remaining Mineral Resource inventory of 12.16 Mt at 0.76% Cu, highlighting the continued endowment of the system1.